borine/bluealsa-autoconfig/systemd-integration.md

 This project includes `systemd` service unit files for both a `system` service and a `user` service.
 The files include security lockdown directives; however as the functionality of the agent scripts is unknown, the security sandbox is a compromise permitting the "most likely" functions.
 It may be necessary to relax some of the directives for certain use cases; in which case please consult the [systemd documentation](https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html).

+In case a command needs to know if it is running in a systemd system session or a systemd user session, the unit files set an environment variable:

+system session: BLUEALSA_AGENT_SYSTEMD=SYSTEM
+user session: BLUEALSA_AGENT_SYSTEMD=USER

 ### Running in the session of a logged-in user

 This is the simplest case.
 To use this method: